bennojoy/mongo_mongos/README.md

 This roles helps to install and configure the mongo query routers (mongos).

-In addition to this role if combined with other roles like mongod, mongoc, shard this can used to build a production grade mongodb cluster with multi replication master and shards.
+In addition to this role if combined with other roles like mongo_mongod, mongo_mongoc, mongo_shard this can used to build a production grade mongodb cluster with multi replication master and shards.